 Lay Landscape Fabric

 A layer of water-permeable landscape fabric beneath rocks creates a physical barrier that prevents weeds from sprouting.
 If you are planning a new rock installation, lay landscape fabric on top of the soil.
 If your rocks are currently being plagued with weeds, move them to the side and lay landscape fabric before moving the rocks back to their original position.
+It’s also a good idea to install one of these types of landscaping rocks.

 - This landscape fabric can prevent weeds from sprouting up beneath rocks.